 In one type of joint venture, both parties enjoy the benefits of remaining as independent businesses and choose to enter into a contractual agreement only to collaborate in a limited way over a pre-determined time span.

-Established UK businesses may identify opportunities to enter the Japanese market through joint ventures.
+Established overseas businesses may identify opportunities to enter the Japanese market through joint ventures.
 However, the success of a joint venture depends on a well-planned strategy, strong partners, equal contribution, effective execution of the agreement, and fast and efficient integration of work processes.

 This involves commitment and respect for the other company’s work culture and a clear understanding of each one’s responsibilities and accountabilities in the partnership.